sabthegreat007/Official-whitepaper-for-SabiraSeal-A-luxury-fashion-authentication-protocol./README.md

 ## Launch Use Case: *Queen of Clubs Wire Bra Top*

-SabiraSeal™ makes its debut with the $3,000 limited-edition **Queen of Clubs** wire bra top; only 20 pieces will exist globally.
+SabiraSeal™ makes its debut with the $3,000 limited-edition **Queen of Clubs** couture top; only 10 pieces will exist globally.

 Each top will be accompanied by its own SabiraSeal™ card that: